cpohagwu/timeseries_agent/README.md

 - The target column should contain the values you want to predict
 - Additional features can help improve prediction accuracy
 - The lookback period determines how much historical data the agent considers

+## Development

+TimeSeries Agent is actively being developed on [GitHub](https://github.com/cpohagwu/timeseries_agent).
+Please note that the API is subject to change as we continue to improve and enhance the library.

+### Contributing

+We welcome contributions to TimeSeries Agent!
+Whether it's improving documentation, adding new features, fixing bugs, or suggesting improvements, your help is appreciated.
+Feel free to submit pull requests or open discussions on GitHub.

+### Issues and Bug Reports

+If you encounter any issues or bugs, please report them on our [GitHub Issues page](https://github.com/cpohagwu/timeseries_agent/issues).
+Your feedback helps us improve the library and fix problems faster.

 ## License